MFA, June 30-4 July

 Self reflection: By the end of the first semester, I felt I had produced original creative work that was "well realised and highly innovative".
 Shannon raised concerns that the final work held elements of misappropriation of theme and technique but I felt my work was appropriate because it was formed by following the process of my own creative practice i.e. the diagonal stitches formed patterns by the mere process of determined rules given the axis of the grids and the direction of the first thread.

-Using tissue paper is an opportunity to engage in a new material and offers potentials beyond my previous materials of natural, discarded objects.
-Comments from students and staff about the inappropriateness of using natural materials sourced from my local environment because of tangata whenua asks me to reconsider not just my use of the materials but also myself as a pakeha within a Maori worldview.
-This is a profound departure for me and what is what I will focus on in the next semester as it means I will "become more self-aware about creative processes and what they yield" (MFA Handbook 2021).
+Using tissue paper is an opportunity to engage in a new material and offers a new direction beyond my previous materials of natural, discarded objects.
+Comments from students and staff about the inappropriateness of using natural materials sourced from my local environment because of tangata whenua has asked me to reconsider not just my use of the materials but also myself as a pakeha within a Maori worldview.
+This is a profound departure for me and one I will focus on next semester as it means I will "become more self-aware about creative processes and what they yield" (MFA Handbook 2021).

 Realising the second part of the description of the course in the MFA Handbook 2021 was less successful for me.
 This section emphasises the production of original creative work that is "research-driven" and "critically engaged" (MFA Handbook 2021).
-Most of my research was based on observations and inquiry into the natural world, and was not academically sourced.
+Most of my research was based on observations and inquiry into the natural world and making art, and was not academically sourced.
 I appreciate this does not meet the expectation "that students will build critical, reflective and contextualising skills relative to one's own work as well as others" (MFA Handbook, 2021).
-I will need to draw more on academic research and integrate it into my practice and imagine this will be an iterative process to gradually narrow the focus of inquiry.
+I will need to draw more on academic research and integrate it into my practice.
+I imagine this will be an iterative process to gradually narrow my focus of inquiry.